 To Clean the Washing Machine

-Make a paste baking soda and water and use it to wash the inside of your machine.
+Make a paste of baking soda and water and use it to wash the inside of your machine.
+Apply the paste to a cloth or sponge and scrub the inside surfaces of the machine; rinse when finished.
 The next time bubble gum or candy canes accidentally get loose in the washer, use baking soda and a plastic tool to gently scrub the stuck-on surprises off the machine.
 The same paste can be used to gently scrub stains off the enameled outside surfaces of a washing machine or dryer.